-- a) Give comments and observations on the accounting records, systems and controls that were examined during the audit. - b) Identify specific deficiencies or areas of weakness in systems and controls and make recommendations for their improvement. - c) Report on the degree of compliance in the financing agreement and give comments, if any, on internal and external matters affecting such compliance. - d) Communicate matters that have come to his/her attention during the audit which might have a significant impact on the implementation of the project. - e) Give comments on the extent to which outstanding issues/qualifications issues have been addressed. - f) Give comments on previous audits' recommendations that have not been satisfactorily implemented; and - g) Bring to the recipient's attention any other matters that the auditor considers pertinent.
+- b) Identify specific deficiencies or areas of weakness in systems and controls, and make recommendations for their improvement; - c) Report on the degree of compliance in the financing agreement and give comments, if any, on internal and external matters affecting such compliance; - d) Communicate matters that have come to his/her attention during the audit which might have a significant impact on the implementation of the project; - e) Give comments on the extent to which outstanding issues/qualifications issues have been addressed; - f) Give comments on previous audits' recommendations that have not been satisfactorily implemented; and - g) Bring to the recipient's attention any other matters that the auditor considers pertinent.

-AVAILABLE INFORMATION
+• AVAILABLE INFORMATION

-• The auditor should have access to all legal documents, correspondences, and any other information associated with the project and deemed necessary by the auditor.
+The auditor should have access to all legal documents, correspondences, and any other information associated with the project and deemed necessary by the auditor.
 The auditor will also obtain confirmation of amounts disbursed and outstanding at the Bank.
 Available information should include copies of the relevant: project appraisal document; financing agreement; financial management assessment reports; supervision mission reports and implementation status reports.

-- Time frame & Audit Deliverables
+• Time frame & Audit Deliverables

-- The consolidated financial report and accounting records of the project(s) under consideration must be made available to the auditors before the audit starting date. - The auditing process shall be completed within 4 weeks. - Two copies of the audited financial statements including the audit report, management letter and management response should be received by the audited DKH office no later than one week after completion of the audit. - If there is any reason for a delay, this must be communicated directly to the audited DKH office by either party (with copies of the correspondence to the other concerned party).
+- The consolidated financial report and accounting records of the project(s) under consideration must be made available to the auditors before the audit starting date. - The auditing process shall be completed within 4 weeks. - Two copies of the audited financial statements including the audit report, management letter and management response should be received by the DKH Yemen office no later than one week after completion of the audit. - If there is any reason for a delay, this has to be communicated directly to the DKH office by either party (with copies of the correspondence to the other party concerned).